tabarra/txAdmin/dev_notes.md

 - [x] tweak(menu/players-page): reflect players low health with color change
 - [x] fix(scripts/player-list): normalize health to percentage
 - [x] Remove the "NEW" tag from `header.html` and `masterActions.html`
-- [ ] Implement new menu auth method
+- [x] Implement new menu auth method
+- [x] Add keybind for opening players page
+- [x] Add keybind for toggling player IDs
+- [x] Fix menu healthbar colors
 - [ ] Reorganize menu buttons.
 - [ ] Do we need to migrate warn before enabling custom locale?
 - [ ] Enable custom locale for menu
-- [ ] Add keybind for opening players page
-- [ ] Add keybind for toggling player IDs
 - [ ] Fix the manage admins perm issue
-- [ ] Fix menu healthbar colors
 - [ ] Test new NUI Auth on ZAP server

 - [ ] Migrate console log to new logger
 - [ ] Migrate all log routes
 - [ ] Add download modal to log pages
-- [ ] Change CitizenFX to Cfx.re as per branding consistency (ask the elements)
+- [ ] Change CitizenFX to Cfx.re as per branding consistency (ask aurum)
 - [ ] When taking menu our of beta:
     - Create a "menu" tab in settings page with options for: enable, tab key, screen side
     - Add "NEW" tag for settings page and menu tab